published: 11 Sep 2022

 // 14/9/2021

-If you need more localized date and time format, just pass the desired locale to Intl.DateTimeFormat()
+If you need more localized date and time format, just pass the desired locale to Intl.DateTimeFormat() as shown below:

 console.log(new Intl.DateTimeFormat('de-DE').format(date));